cyaris/dsp/03-command_line.md

  ### Q3.
 More List Files in Unix
- Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites: ls -F:	flags filenames. ls -i: displays the inode for each file. ls -p: displays directories with /
+ Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:
+`ls -F`:	flags filenames.
+`ls -i`: displays the inode for each file.
+`ls -p`: displays directories with /

 ---